testingrequired/testframe/README.md

 ### Configure

-The `run` function does nothing at this point.
-The framework also makes no assumptions about how you want it to behave.
+This will do nothing so far.
+The framework makes zero assumptions about how you want it to behave.
 Unit testing, mocking, what your test syntax looks like.
 You will need to define that behavior using [middlewear](MIDDLEWEAR.md) in the executable:

 ```javascript
 import { run, pipeline, middlewear } from "@testingrequired/tf";